manigrelli/ChatGPT/models/Models.md

 .
 ```

-when you re-launch main.py, you can check the status:
+When you re-launch main.py, you can check the status:
 ```
 D:\> python main.py -i config.ini